astronexus/HYG-Database/hyg/README.md

 ### Database field descriptions:

-#### v3/hyg_v32.csv:  This is the current version (3.2) of the HYG stellar database.
-It is similar to the main version 2 (hygxyz.csv) file, but has a few updates.
+#### v3/hyg_v34.csv:  This is the current version (3.4) of the HYG stellar database.
+It is very similar to previous v3.x files, but with minor fixes or updates.
 The older v2 files are now deprecated.

 ##### Recent changes

 There are now multiple sub-versions of v3.
-The latest version (as of April 29, 2023) is v3.3.
+The latest version (as of May 17, 2023) is v3.4.

 v3.0: The original version, released in 2014.